graalvm/simplelanguage/README.md

 Build the project with `mvn package`.
 To run simple language using a JDK from JAVA_HOME run `./sl`.

-# Building native
+# Building a Native Image

 Build the project with `mvn package -Pnative`.
-To run simple language using a JDK from JAVA_HOME run `./slnative`.
+To run simple language natively run `./standalone/target/slnative`.